markusfalk/dndresden/README.md

 # DnDresden

-This page explains how the dice are reviewed and what category means what.
+This page explains how the dice are reviewed and what each category means what.

 ## Review Process